 Find out how MEPs are shaping EU artificial intelligence legislation in order to boost innovation while ensuring safety and protecting civil liberties.

 Artificial intelligence (AI) is a major part of the digital transformation.
-Indeed, it is hard to imagine life without the use of AI in many goods and services, and it is set to bring more changes to the workplace, business, finance, health, security, farming and other fields.
+Indeed, it is hard to imagine life without the use of AI in many goods and services and it is set to bring more changes to the workplace, business, finance, health, security, farming and other fields.
 AI will also be crucial for the EU's green deal and the Covid-19 recovery.

-Parliament's work on AI legislation
+Parliament's proposals for AI legislation

 On 20 October 2020, Parliament adopted three reports outlining how the EU can best regulate AI while boosting innovation, ethical standards and trust in technology.

-Axel Voss (EPP, Germany) authored Parliament’s report on a civil liability regime for artificial intelligence.
+Axel Voss (EPP, Germany) wrote Parliament’s report on a civil liability regime for artificial intelligence.
 He explains the aim is to protect Europeans while also providing businesses with the legal certainty necessary to encourage innovation.
 "We're not pushing for revolution.
 There should be uniform rules for businesses, and existing law should be taken into account," he said.

 Regarding intellectual property rights, Parliament stressed the importance of an effective system for further AI development, including the issue of patents and new creative processes.
 Among the issues to be resolved is the intellectual property ownership of something entirely developed by AI, said report author Stéphane Séjourné (Renew, France).